This story was re-broadcast on 9/5/2020 as part of The Best Of Only A Game. It originally aired in December 2018.

 On a cold autumn morning, Bob Cousy greets me at the front door as the leaves fall around his home in Worcester, Massachusetts.
-He’s lived there alone since his wife died five years ago.
+He’s lived there alone since his wife died in 2013.
 I shake his hand and ask him how he’s doing.
-“Never ask a 90-year-old that question”, he says.
+"Never ask a 90-year-old that question," he says.
 He brandishes his cane for emphasis.

 We sit at his enormous dining room table and talk about his early days on the Celtics.
-Cousy, a Hall of Famer, was team captain for the first six Boston Celtics titles.
 His hands move like he’s throwing passes to invisible teammates as he discusses his rookie year.

 The Early Years

 "Well, we had some talented players," Cousy says.
 "We had some not-so-talented players."

 Cousy says that his fellow rookie, Chuck Cooper, was a "5 or 6 on a 10 scale," talent-wise.
 But Cooper was something else.

 "Jackie Robinson broke the color line in baseball in 1947," Cousy explains.
 "Three years later, our owner, Walter Brown, got up at the meeting and said, 'The Celtics draft Chuck Cooper from Duquesne.' "

 Cousy had no black friends growing up in a Manhattan tenement.
 He had no black teammates in high school or college.
 Now, he was roommates with the first black player selected in the NBA Draft.
 They went to movies, listened to jazz and drank at bars.
 Their bond was tested on Feb.
 28, 1952, after a game in Raleigh.

 "And he wasn’t allowed to register in the hotel with us," Cousy says.
 "And Chuck and I somehow found out that there was a sleeper going through Raleigh that night at 12:30 to New York, with a connection to Boston."

 Cousy and Cooper went to Union Station to wait for the sleeper train.